toyhammered/QueryClips/README.md

 - Write queries & save results
 - Easy sharing & exporting to CSV & JSON
 - Database schema quick-reference
-- Support for multiple database connections
+- Support for multiple databases
-- Support for both PostgreSQL and MySQL
+- Support for PostgreSQL and MySQL
-- Simple & easy self-hosting (See "Deploying to Heroku" section below.)
+- Quick & easy self-hosting (See "Deploying to Heroku" section below.)

 # Roadmap

 In the short term, we aim to provide:

-- Live demo instance to explore QueryClips
-- Preflight check: onboarding & configuration help
+- Improved user management (invite, reset password)
+- Improved query clip organization
 - Developer-friendly visualizations

 # Starmap

 In addition to our short term plans, we aim to eventually provide:

-- Organize your queries
+- A hosted version of QueryClips for teams that don't wish to host their own instances
 - SQL library
-- Visually pleasing query experience
 - Powerful point-and-click querying
-- A hosted version of QueryClips for teams that don't wish to host their own instances
+- Support for MariaDB, Microsoft SQL Server, Oracle, and more
 - Pivoting and Drilldown ability
 - Comprehensive data exporting
 - Chat bot integration